jcjohnny/rvngrplyr/README.md

 - i want an overall estimation graph cirle showcasing the chances of a player going off during a revenge game
 - I want an overall estimation of performance against a certain team, vs other teams. does he care about a vengeful games against a certain team more than another?
 - i want overall performance of a player during a revenge game.

+#### some issues
+specify the data. if the player was on a different team playing a former team. gotta say it add buttons for graphs. view recent 3 revenge games, and view by year. add +/- and minutes to a chart store the data. next 7 days